 - The error was introduced after the final proofreading step (or the authors brought this to our attention during proofreading and we failed to correct this).
 As this is the publishers' responsibility, we will submit a corrigendum on authors’ behalf.
 There are no costs for them.

 - The error is an update/correction of something that was in the original submission or an addendum to the original submission, or this error was in the proofs and the authors did not make a correction at the time.
-Requests like "I forgot to acknowledge somebody" or "there is an error in one of the authors' names" is what we call a "Discretionary Correction", as it is an oversight that is the authors' responsibility but not severe enough to affect the validity of the paper.
-We can correct it, but reserve the right to charge a fee of $190.
+Requests like "I forgot to acknowledge somebody" or "there is an error in one of the authors' names" are what we call a "Discretionary Correction", as it is an oversight that is the authors' responsibility but not severe enough to affect the validity of the paper.
+We can correct it, but reserve the right to charge a fee of $190 for publishing the corrigendum, correcting the original article and linking it to the corrigendum, and resubmitting the article to various databases and/or making changes to the PubMed record.

 - We do not think the error you have mentioned is a problem and requires any action/correction.